-Fountain City, Tennessee - Includes history, bios on notorious Fountain citians, and historical buildings.
+Fountain City, Tennessee - Includes history and geography.

-Historic 4th and Gill Neighborhood - Site features the Fourth and Gill downtown neighborhood and activities such as the annual home tour, neighborhood calendar of events, issue forums, and homes for sale.
+Historic 4th and Gill Neighborhood - Features the Fourth and Gill downtown neighborhood and activities such as the annual home tour, neighborhood calendar of events, issue forums, and homes for sale.

 Historic Old North Knoxville - Old North Knoxville was developed as a streetcar suburb between the 1880's and the 1940's.
 Streetcar suburbs had a strong pedestrian orientation.
 Most people walked to their homes from the street car stop.
 The automobile did not have a major influence on Knoxville until the 1920's, so there are few driveways or garages in the neighborhood.